 Randolph-Macon Academy welcomed its first two Falcon Foundation Scholars in the fall of 2012.
 Since then, we have had over forty Falcon Scholars attend R-MA.
 Read some of their testimonials.

-R-MA's seven Falcon Scholars of 2018 all received appointments to the U.S. Air Force Academy.
+R-MA's eight Falcon Scholars of 2020 all received appointments to the U.S. Air Force Academy.

 R-MA has an established academic curriculum that successfully prepares students for all military service academies, including the United States Air Force Academy.
 The High Flight program at R-MA is a proven regiment that has resulted in acceptances to all the United States service academies.
 This curriculum has been tailored further for our Falcon Scholars to meet the expectations and demands of admission to the U.S. Air Force Academy.